 Drive-by Download from infected website: Visiting an infected web site may automatically download malware to your computer.
 Fraudulent email often contains links to such infected websites, sometimes with names that look nearly identical to well-known legitimate web sites.

 Threat actors are constantly tweaking their delivery and developing new transmission vectors.
-Some of them are pretty convincing even to the trained eye of a security or I.T. consultant.
+Some of them are pretty convincing even to the trained eye of a security or I.T. pro.
 If I.T. geeks like me have to pause for a closer look then what hope does a regular person have?
 This is where prevention comes in.

 For folks that prefer the Windows 7 style start menu (like me), and not the obtuse tiled "Metro" interface, there are ways to make Windows 10 look a bit more like Windows 7.
 So don't let that dissuade you.